CiscoDevNet/Dnac-Lifecycle-App/README.md

 The App will enable the users to view the published Security Advisories and Hardware and Software End-of-Life information of the devices in DNA Centre.
+If the user has DNACaaP ServiceNow package installed in their cluster, the app automatically generates tickets for the security advisories and hardware end-of-life with ServiceNow.

-The users can use the information to secure their network against vulnerabilities and upgrade their network by replacing the end-of-life devices .
+The users can use the information to secure their network against vulnerabilities and upgrade their network by replacing the end-of-life devices.

 ## APIs used